 Buying a plot of land with stunning views may seem like a great idea, but if you don’t do your homework and learn the potential pitfalls, your land investment may well turn into a giant headache.

 What is the worst case scenario?
 Well, it’s pretty bad.
 If you proceed with your purchase before conducting the necessary due diligence, you may find out that sale was actually illegal, making your land basically worthless.
 Phuket is dotted with old buildings in a noticeable state of disrepair which were built illegally and can never be sold.
-There are even some prime beachside properties that fall into this category.
+There are even some prime beachside villas and hotels that fall into this category.

 What Do You Need To Watch Out For?

 If you are buying land and intend to build on it, it is imperative that you engage an experienced lawyer and pay for due diligence – even before you place a deposit.

 If you go ahead with your purchase without doing the necessary checks, you might find out that you’re not allowed to build your dream property after all.
 There are a few things that you need to watch out for, and this is why it is essential to have a lawyer on your side when buying land.

 Most countries have zoning laws, which specify what commercial or residential construction is permitted in specific areas, and details the allowable uses and restrictions for building in each area.
 In addition to designating (or prohibiting) certain uses, any zones where building may occur will be subject to regulations on the types of building, the number of storeys allowed, and/or the height limitations on the final construction.

 Within Thailand’s Ministry of Interior, there are a number of government departments that may be involved in reviewing or changing zoning laws.
 These include, but are not limited to: